jirevwe/jirevwe.github.io/source/_posts/circuit-breaker.md

 1. Design a circuit breaker that can disable webhook delivery to an endpoint across all agents.
 2. Design the system without introducing another dependency for leader election.

 The first requirement is the most important requirement to the design of an asynchronous circuit breaker.
 We need a mechanism to enable the system to conclude that the webhook endpoint has failed and should be disabled so that any agent attempting to send a webhook to that endpoint doesn’t.
-The second requirement is a temporary self imposed limitation [1].
+The second requirement is a self-imposed limitation [1] that forced us to not over-engineer the chosen solution.

 An important distinction between a synchronous and asynchronous circuit breaker is that the former is used to manage only a handful of endpoints; when the a circuit trips excessively, on-call engineers are paged to fix the issue, while the latter is used to manage more than a handful — in our scenario, webhook endpoints that can grow to thousands.
 Paging on-call engineers for each failure isn’t a feasible solution; the system needs to come to the conclusion by itself and notify the customer.